Kostas-Xafis/Google-Drive-Auto-Backup/README.md

 ## **Limitations**
 ### **1.** You can not exceed the free 15 GB storage cap, unless you pay a monthly subscription.
 ### **2.** You can make only 10.000 API calls daily (aka 10.000 file and folder uploads/downloads), unless again you pay a monthly subscription.
 ### **3.** The automation script will only execute at start-up.
-If the appropriate time hasn't passed, then the update will happend at startup once the time has passed (aka it will check to update only at startup).
+If the appropriate time hasn't passed, then the update will happen at startup once the time has passed (aka it will check to update only at startup).
 ### **4.** Currently the use of multiple gmail accounts is not supported.
 (Working on it)